lukemt/tabmap/docs/ROADMAP.md

 - [ ] browser events
   - [ ] implement all browser events
   - [ ] rename / move events to a better location
-- [ ] Keyboard shortcuts implementation
-- [ ] search funtionality
-- [ ] implement changelog file
-  - [ ] ai play
-  - [ ] also with the commits flow
-- [ ] Add proper documentation as outlined in continue history
 - [ ] implement openTab correctly
   - by using the tabId and/or updating the tabId correctly
   - think about how to deal with browser back and forth stuff
+- [ ] Keyboard shortcuts implementation
+- [ ] search functionality
+- [x] implement changelog file
+  - [x] ai play
+  - [x] also with the commits flow
+- [ ] Add proper documentation as outlined in continue history

 ## Some day